Frederico-F-Martins/D-Eagle/README.md

 ## Citation

-If for some reason you need to cite this software, please cite do it as per CITATION.cff):
+If, for some reason, you need to cite this software, please do it as per CITATION.cff:

 > Martins, Frederico F. *D'Eagle*, v1.0.0, 2021, https://github.com/Frederico-F-Martins/D-Eagle, DOI: Zenodo